About IJ4EU

 Can I send in our application by email?

 No. All applications must be submitted through the Good Grants platform.
-This is also in the best interest of applicants for data and privacy protection reasons.
+This is applicants’ best interest for data and privacy protection reasons.

 -